iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Linear Mapping in Banach Space.md

 **References**:

 This part will be focusing on later part of chapter 2 of Kryzig's textbook for functional analysis.
-We will denote te indices for theorems in the book using: (.).
+We will denote the indices for theorems in the book using: (.).

 ---
 ### **Elementary Theorems**